Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ```
 ###  Check if HDFS can access SSM jars

-After we switch to the SmartFileSystem from the default HDFS implementation, we need to make sure Hadoop can access SmartFileSystem implementation jars, so that HDFS, YARN and other upper layer applications can have access.
+After we switch to the SmartFileSystem from the default HDFS implementation, we need to make sure Hadoop can access SmartFileSystem implementation jars.
+So SmartFileSystem can be used by HDFS, YARN and other upper layer applications.
 There are two ways to ensure Hadoop can access SmartFileSystem.

 #### Add SSM jars to the CDH Hadoop Classpath using Cloudera Manager.